 An RV accident can devastate everybody involved.
 The size and nature of these vehicles (in which many people will not ride while wearing seatbelts) means they will result in serious injuries, especially for those in the smaller of the two vehicles.

 If someone who was driving an RV hit you, make recovering from your injuries your primary objective.
-Let the team of lawyers and legal professionals at Stewart J. Guss, Injury Accident Lawyers, get the insurance company to pay out.
-At the Stewart J. Guss, Injury Accident Lawyers, we help you:
+Let the team of lawyers and legal professionals at Trust Guss Injury Lawyers, get the insurance company to pay out.
+At the Trust Guss Injury Lawyers, we help you:

 - Hire medical experts and accident reconstruction experts to help support your claim